International city Tsukuba

 Attracting people from all over the world

 Many foreigners such as researchers and exchange students who seek for high-level experiences and opportunities gather in Tsukuba.
-Approx. 7,000 foreign residents of more than 120 nationalities live here, and including short stay visitors for business or attending international conferences, Tsukuba is an excellent city where attracting people from all over the world show their abilities.
+Approx. 9,000 foreign residents of approx. 140 nationalities live here, and including short stay visitors for business or attending international conferences, Tsukuba is an excellent city where attracting people from all over the world show their abilities.

 Tsukuba offers various services to support the living of foreign residents with different languages and customs.